Keeping of animals

 Poultry and birds

 Poultry is defined as any domestic fowl or chickens, bantams, ducks, guinea fowl and pheasants.
-The City’s Animals, Environment and Nuisance Local Law 2012 allows up to 12 poultry to be kept in a residential area and sets out specific rules around the keeping of poultry.
+The City’s Animals, Environment and Nuisance Local Law 2012 allows up to 12 poultry to be kept in a residential area with written approval from the City, and sets out specific rules around the keeping of poultry.
 It is important to note that a rooster, turkey, goose or gander, peacock or peahen may not be kept in a residential area.

 Please visit the Department of Primary Industries and Regional Development website for detailed information about keeping backyard chickens.